energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 3. PROPOSED ARCHITETURE & DELIVERABLES:

     1. EW-AI API - Thin client REST API.
 Suggested: implementation, either Typescript/Node.js or Golang, JSON, Swagger Docs.
 Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
-This would enable EW-AI to be integrated easily into many different EW-DOS clients,
+This would enable EW-AI to be integrated easily into many different EW-DOS clients.

     2. EW-AI DB - Back End Data Model/DB.
 Suggested: NoSQL (Mongo) but could be SQL also.
 This protoype would hand-code scheme, no UI for the DB is called for (would be possible later of course).
 This module would also be responsible for data aggregation, normalization, association, staging and meta-data prep to get it ready for OCEAN